January 6th is the Epiphany. It’s the day the baptism of Christ is celebrated.

 Hear the song called Caspar, Melchior and Balthasar from Argentina.

-This artilce was posted on Thursday, January 5th, 2006 at 10:26 pm and is filed under Argentinean Children's Songs, Countries & Cultures, Desserts, Epiphany, Gaspar, Melchior and Balthasar, Holidays Around the World, Languages, Recipe Links, Recipes of the World, Roscón de Reyes - Twisted Roll of Kings, Spain, Spanish.
+This article was posted on Thursday, January 5th, 2006 at 10:26 pm and is filed under Argentinean Children's Songs, Countries & Cultures, Desserts, Epiphany, Gaspar, Melchior and Balthasar, Holidays Around the World, Languages, Recipe Links, Recipes of the World, Roscón de Reyes - Twisted Roll of Kings, Spain, Spanish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 11 Responses to “On January 6th, The Three Wise Men Leave Gifts for Children in Spain”